Tamal267/my_competitive_programming_helper/README.md

 cat tempExp.txt > expcp$cnt.txt
 ```

-I have created a shorcut for creating a new testcase using `F4` in vim.
+I have created a shortcut for creating a new testcase using `F4` in vim.

 ```vimrc
 autocmd FileType cpp map <F4> :!clear && bash ~/ccode/newtest.sh %<<CR>